This article outlines the interaction between lawyers and their clients on Shoobx.

 - Company Profile Panel (shows things like common/preferred stock number, board members, officers at a glance)

-1. Entrepreneur sends documents to counsel.
+1. Company sends documents to counsel.

-If an entrepreneur runs a workflow, they'll eventually get to the "Checkpoint" screen, where they will have the ability to view the documents and make edits as needed.
+If the company runs a workflow, they'll eventually get to the "Checkpoint" screen, where they will have the ability to view the documents and make edits as needed.
 If they think the documents are ready to submit, they'll click continue and Shoobx will (a) send the document to the lawyer automatically if legal review is required, or (b) send the documents to the lawyer if the entrepreneur checks the "Send to counsel" button if legal review is optional.

-It is important that the entrepreneur does not send the documents to the lawyer unless they're ready to go out for signature.
+It is important that the company does not send the documents to the lawyer unless they're ready to go out for signature.
 If you, the lawyer, approves the documents, they will be sent out for signature (more about that coming up).

 2. Lawyer reviews.

 The lawyer is presented with the documents.
 You can either (A) accept the documents and click the button that results in them automatically being sent out for signature, or (B) you can change terms or make textual edits and click the "Request Changes" button to send it back to the entrepreneur so they can incorporate your suggested changes.
+More details on this are outlined in this article.

 The lawyer is also given information about the last time they reviewed this template.
-For example, if the lawyer reviewed this exact offer letter template yesterday with another client, Shoobx will remind him/her of that.
+For example, if the lawyer reviewed this exact offer letter template yesterday with another client, Shoobx will remind them of that.
 Keep in mind that simplicity in this process is key - the process works best when only substantive changes are made!

 When the lawyer reviews the document, they can make edits (which counts as "requesting changes" to the document as written).
-This goes back to the entrepreneur.
+This goes back to the company.
 If the lawyer accepts the terms as they are and makes no changes, it goes to the next step in the process (for example the board members might be asked to sign the board consent).

 Terminating the Relationship